BartlomiejWarzecha/Vaadin-Tennis-Tournaments/README.md

 version 1.0

 _Main features:_
-* Data:
-  * setup,
+* Possibility of creating multiple profiles
-  * prediction options for both ATP and WTA
+* Data for both ATP and WTA:
+  * setup data with guidelines for tournament and player
+  * prediction options(tournament, stage, player)  for chosen user
   * single prediction result view and overall results view
 * Adjustable rules of how to play:
   *  simple guidelines and basic how to play section